SeifIbrahim/QuORAM/README.md

 Replicated TaoStore
 ========
-NOTE FOR PEOPLE RUNNING EXPERIMENTS: This branch (master) is used to get load test data for efficient replication.
-The naive_replication branch is used to get load test data for naive replication _and_ no replication.
+NOTE FOR PEOPLE RUNNING EXPERIMENTS: This branch (naive_solution) is used to get load test data for naive replication _and_ no replication.

 This is a modification of TaoStore that allows it to atomically replicate data across multiple machines.
 The system consists of three layers: TaoClient, TaoProxy, and TaoServer.
 Together, a pair of TaoProxy and TaoServer forms a _replica unit_.
 These pairs are specified at start-up by assigning each TaoProxy and TaoServer a unit ID.
 Each TaoProxy can only contact its corresponding TaoServer, and vice versa.
 A TaoServer is a storage server which stores data in a tree, and a TaoProxy writes to the TaoServer on behalf of TaoClients.
 Any TaoClient can contact any TaoProxy.